dreaw131313/Dreaw-Entity-Component-System/README.md

 are undefined behavior.

-During Iteration with **ForEachForward** method entities component setups can not be changed and entities cannot be destroyed.
+During Iteration with **ForEachForward** method component setups of existing entities can not be changed and existing entities cannot be destroyed.
+New entities can be created, them component setup can be edited and destroy them.